nrk/phpiredis/README.md

 ));
 ```

-The `_bs` suffix functions indicates that these functions can handle binary key names or values by
+The `_bs` suffix indicates that these functions can handle binary key names or values by using the
-using the unified Redis protocol available since Redis >= 1.2.
+unified Redis protocol available since Redis >= 1.2.

 Commands can still be sent using the old and deprecated inline protocol using `phpiredis_command()`
 and `phpiredis_multi_command()` (note the lack of the `_bs` suffix) but it's highly discouraged and